tracylau/digitalpalidictionary.github.io/src/features.md

 ## Sinhala, Devanagari and Thai Scripts

-Good news for those who read Pāḷi in Sinhala, Devanagara or Thai scripts, DPD recognises all inflected forms in all three of these scripts.
+Good news for those who read Pāḷi in Sinhala, Devanagari or Thai scripts, DPD recognizes all inflected forms in all three of these scripts.

 ![devanagari](pics/features/devanagari.png)